How to Set Up a Representative Office in Thailand ?

 In H&P’s professional opinion, it is advisable for foreign entrepreneurs looking for business opportunities to establish a representative office in Thailand before incorporating a limited company.

-First, let’s look at the representative office’s meaning.
-In essence, it is the go-to option for overseeing specific non-expenditure activities of a foreign company within Thai territory.
+The representative office is the go-to option for overseeing specific non-expenditure activities of a foreign company within Thai territory.
 A representative office focuses on strategic support without directly generating income in the country.
 Establishing one might be more straightforward than setting up a branch office in Thailand, making it an appealing choice for foreign enterprises.

 In the past, it was extremely challenging to set up a Thai representative office, as it was required to obtain a Foreign Business License (FBL) that would take a minimum of 6 months.
 Now, since the 9th of June 2017, with the amendments of the regulation, the process of setting up a representative office in Thailand is quite simple and straightforward as they do not require foreign business licenses anymore.